Putuo, Shanghai

-Putuo District (普陀区 (Pǔtuó Qū; Shanghainese: phu^{2} du^{1} chiu^{1})) is a municipal district of Shanghai Municipality, People's Republic of China.
+Putuo District (普陀區 (普陀区, Pǔtuó Qū; Shanghainese: phu^{3} du^{2} chiu^{1})) is a municipal district of Shanghai Municipality, People's Republic of China.
 It covers an area of 54.83 km2.
 Putuo District borders Baoshan District to the north, Jing'an District to the east and south east, Changning District to the south west and Jiading District to the west.

 Overview

 The name of Putuo District comes from Putuo Road, located within the district.
 Suzhou Creek crosses the Putuo District and makes up the eastern boundary of the area, shared by Jing'an District.
 The Shanghai Putuo District People's Government is located on Daduhe Road.

 The Zhenru Temple, Jade Buddha Temple, and Changfeng Park are located in the district.
 The Shanghai West Railway Station is in Putuo District.
 East China Normal University has a Putuo campus.

 Administrative divisions

 Putuo District has eight subdistricts and two townships.
 Below is a list of subdistricts and towns in Putuo District.